mtzfactory/nango/Readme.md

 ## ⭐ Why

-Building native integrations is costly, particularly as you support more integrations, deeper integrations and higher traffic.
+Building native integrations is costly and time consuming, particularly as you support more integrations, deeper integrations and higher traffic.
 Most companies end up building the same infrastructure: scheduling, queueing, error handling, retries, authentication, logging, local development environment, CI/CD, etc. Nango's goal is to make integration developers 10x more productive by providing them with this common infrastructure.

 ## 🎁 A packaged micro-service for native integrations